-Supporting the Mental Health of Employees during COVID-19
+Supporting the Mental Health of Employees: HR Support During COVID-19

 The COVID-19 pandemic has taken a toll on everyone’s mental health.
 People have experienced financial hardship, additional challenges with childcare and school cancellations, job loss, reduced hours, sickness, and grief.
 The future is uncertain, and the present is extra stressful.
 And to make matters worse, many of the networks and practices that people use to support their mental health are currently unavailable due to social distancing.